 ‘Baby Joe’ Joe-Pye Weed

 Coarse dark green foliage compliments enormous rosy-purple flowers in the late summer.
-Joe-Pye weed is native to eastern North America and is a great addition to meadows and part-shade areas you want to naturalize as it can adapt to clay and wet soils.
+Joe-Pye weed is native to eastern North America and is an excellent addition to meadows and part-shade areas you want to naturalize as it can adapt to clay and wet soils.

 ‘Blue Boa’ Anise Hyssop